01fade/me-and-my-fb-data/README.md

 - move this code in root directory, so it's in the same level as the html, photos and videos folders

 ## Run
-- open index.html or map.html from build folder
+- open index.html from build folder
+- for map.html add the section paramater (1-4) to see IPs/locations for the different sections (e.g. /build/map.html?section=4)

 ## Dev Setup
 - install packages ```npm install```